 An unexpected find in an unexpected place !

-This is a figurine of ‘Miss Sketch’ and produced by Royal Doulton in 1923.
+This is a figurine of ‘Miss Sketch’ produced by Royal Doulton in 1923.
 This actual figure, photographed above was found in one of the horse’s stalls in the Nanteos stables.
 It was well hidden and found carefully wrapped in straw and paper.

-Nanteos Stables, where the figure was found.
+Nanteos Stables, where the figure was found

 ‘Lord Ystwyth of Tanybwlch, Aberystwyth was the sender of the correct solution of our Cross-Word Puzzle (published in our issue of Nov.
 10) to be first opened on Monday morning, Nov.
 15. A statuette of ‘Miss Sketch’ in Royal Doulton porcelain has been forwarded to him.’

 Looking at the date of the prize announcement in the journal, it confirms that it had lain hidden for around 50 years, before being discovered.
-It is said that Lord Ystwyth and Margaret Powell had a close relationship, and it seems plausible he had given it to Margaret Powell has a gift, with a newspaper cutting of the win pasted onto its base.
+It is said that Lord Ystwyth and Margaret Powell had a close relationship.
+It seems plausible that he had given it to Margaret Powell has a gift, with a newspaper cutting of the win pasted onto its base.
 It can be presumed that it was hidden by Margaret Powell, and that she took it upon herself to hide the gift, possibly as she did not want her husband Edward to see the gift?
 And there it lay forgotten, until it was found around 50 years later.

 During investigation, it transpires that Margaret Powell had also won a Miss Sketch in 1926, a couple of month previously.

 ‘Mrs Powell, Nanteos, Aberystwyth, was the sender of the correct solution of our Cross-Word Puzzle (published in our issue of Aug.
 25) to be first opened on Monday morning, Aug.
-30. A statuette of ‘Miss Sketch’ in Royal Doulton porcelain has been forwarded to her.’
+30. A statuette of ‘Miss Sketch’ in Royal Doulton porcelain has been forwarded to her.

 ‘The Sketch’ was very much a High Society journal, full of articles about the Royal family and the aristocracy; published by the ‘Illustrated London News’ it was a weekly journal which ran for 66 years ending in 1959.